Patricia J. Adams

 Patricia J. Adams (born 1952) is an Anguillan writer and former teacher.
-An annual award which bears her name is given each year by the Department of Education to the primary students in grades 3, 5, and 6 who excel in creative writing.
+An annual award which bears her name is given each year by Anguilla’s Department of Education to the primary students in grades 3, 5, and 6 who excel in creative writing.
 She was the recipient of the Queen's Certificate and a badge of honour in 2012 on Anguilla Day.

 Early life

-Patricia Juliette Christian was born in 1952 in the Farrington area of Anguilla to Ann Juliette and Malcolm Lindbergh Christian.
+Patricia Juliette Christian was born January 3, 1952, in the Farrington area of Anguilla to Ann Juliette and Malcolm Lindbergh Christian.
 Her parents were of African heritage.
 Christian was the oldest of five siblings and the only girl.
 Her family moved to St. Martin in her childhood and Christian was raised by her grandmother.
 She attended Valley Girls' School and Valley Secondary School, completing her high school education in 1969.
-The year she graduated was a tumultuous year for the country with its succession from the Saint Christopher-Nevis-Anguilla colony and Britain's invasion to reassert its authority.
+The year she graduated was a tumultuous year for the country with its secession from the Saint Christopher-Nevis-Anguilla colony and Britain's invasion of Anguilla to reassert its authority.

 Career

-Christian began writing around the time of her graduation, but found very little support for Anguillan writers.
+Christian began writing around the time of her graduation, but found very little support from Anguillan writers.
 She wrote a poem about what Anguillans refer to as the Anguillan Revolution, discussing how Landsome, an area that had been for elite members of Anguillan society became the home of army soldiers.
 She could not find a publisher, and so would just write and throw away her work.
 In 1969 she began working in the capital, The Valley, at the first public radio station on the island, Radio Anguilla 95.5 FM.
 She was one of the pioneering broadcasters that transformed the station into a community media producer which brought information and education to the listeners.
 In 1972 Christian married Calvin B. Adams and the couple subsequently had five children.
 She left the radio station in 1973, returning to work as a bank clerk and telephone operator in 1977.
 In 1981, Adams returned to broadcasting, announcing for the Caribbean Beacon.

 In 1987, Adams began working as a primary school teacher, which allowed her to develop as a writer.
 During teaching career, she wrote children's stories, plays, poetry and songs, two of which, "Oh Anguilla" and "This Is Anguilla", gained wide performance even above the national anthem.
 In 1989, she moved to St. Kitts to earn her teaching certificate and completed her studies at the St. Kitts-Nevis Teacher Training College in 1991.
 In 1994, during the royal visit of Queen Elizabeth II, both of her songs were performed for the queen by a children's choir.